Documentation

 • interrupting elements (e.g., blockquotes, senselines, epigraphs)

-Further information about composing each category of paragraph is presented here, though it is not necessary for these to be performed in any strict order.
-While composing the document, it can be useful to address a specific type of paragraph (such as blockquotes).
-At other times, it may be more useful to scroll through the entire document and compose non-p paragraphs as you encounter them.
-See Composing Non-p Paragraphs Efficiently for tips about using the SAI to help switch between these methods.
+Further information about scribing each category of paragraph is presented here, though it is not necessary for these to be performed in any strict order.
+While scribing the document, it can be useful to address a specific type of paragraph (such as blockquotes).
+At other times, it may be more useful to scroll through the entire document and scribe non-p paragraphs as you encounter them.
+See Scribing Non-p Paragraphs Efficiently for tips about using the SAI to help switch between these methods.

-In a later step, the Digital Hub will compose non-ScML paragraph styles in the following way when refining the document.
+In a later step, the Digital Hub will scribe non-ScML paragraph styles in the following way when refining the document.

 • Non-ScML paragraph in table: td